-Line Judge: Take position slightly behind end line, in center of goal.
-Responsible to rule on success or failure of field goal attempt with sole responsibility for both uprights and the cross bar.
-Responsible for action involving the end line.
-If the run develops to your vacated side, quickly move along the end line to back pylon to rule on the sideline.
+Line Judge: If the run develops to your vacated side, quickly move along the end line to the back pylon to rule on the sideline.
 Next move is toward the goal line to assist.
-If run situations develop to your side, you have primary sideline responsibility with R's assistance.
-If the kick attempt is short and the ball remains alive, give no signal, officiate as a scrimmage kick (punt).
-Sound whistle when the ball becomes dead on attempted field goals.
-(Note: When the field goal or try attempt narrowly passes outside an upright, the official nearer the ball may give a sweeping motion with both arms away from the upright.)
+If run situations develop to the L side, L has primary sideline responsibility with R's assistance.
+If the attempt is short and the ball remains alive, officiate as a scrimmage kick.